Nikola Čavlina

-Nikola Čavlina (born 2 June 2002) is a Croatian professional footballer who plays as a goalkeeper for club Como, on loan from SuperSport HNL club Dinamo Zagreb.
+Nikola Čavlina (born 2 June 2002) is a Croatian professional footballer who plays as a goalkeeper for Ekstraklasa club Wieczysta Kraków, on loan from SuperSport HNL club Dinamo Zagreb.

 Club career

 In September 2020, Čavlina signed a professional contract with Dinamo Zagreb.

+On 13 July 2026, he joined Polish top-tier newcomers Wieczysta Kraków on a season-long loan, with an option to buy.

 International career

 He has been capped for various Croatian youth national teams.

 Personal life

 Nikola's father is Silvije Čavlina.